 A country bouncing back from the brink with fresh thinking , drive and determination.
 Loved my trip and hope some of the ideas inspire you as much as they did me.

 I work with organisations to identify problems and solve them in ways that combine creativity with practical implementation.

-In 2013 I established Bromford Lab as a new way for the organisation to embrace challenge and adopt a ‘fast fail’ approach to open innovation.
+I established Bromford Lab as a new way for the organisation to embrace challenge and adopt a ‘fast fail’ approach to open innovation.
 Nearly everything the Lab works on is openly accessible at www.bromfordlab.com.

 I'm a regular contributor to forums , think-tanks , and research reports and a speaker or advisor at conferences and events.